Importance sampling-based gradient method for dimension reduction in Poisson log-normal model: Simulation study

+\paragraph{Dataset} Real data analysis is based on the scMARK dataset \citep{scMark}.
+The latter is a benchmark for single-cell Ribonucleic acid (scRNA) data designed to serve as an RNA-seq equivalent of the MNIST dataset --- each cell being labeled by one of the 28 possible cell types.
+It corresponds to $n=19 998$ samples (cells) and $p = 14 059$ features (gene expression).

 Due to memory limitations, we cannot address the problem with the original $p = 14059$ features.
-We make the inference for a dataset reduced to the $n = 50$ samples and $p = 30$ features with the largest variance.
+Therefore, we perform inference on a dataset reduced to $n = 300$ randomly chosen samples from the two most prevalent cell types (\textit{T cells CD4+} and \textit{T cells CD8+}), focusing on the $p = 100$ features with the largest variance.
+The offset term $\bo$ is set to zero.
+The two cell types are used as covariates, such that for each cell $i$, the covariates are given by